diodechain/website_dev/_posts/2022-10-28-free-slack-alternative.md

 The core vulnerability for most chat applications is that your chats reside on a server that the chat company runs - they can be exploited and/or exposed to data breaches.

-Diode is different - when using Diode, your information is never resident on a server.
+Diode is different - when using Diode, your DMs, group chats, and other information are never resident on a server.
 Although a few other chat applications, like Signal, have a similar commitment for chat content, Diode goes even further: Diode accounts use self custodial authentication (your account information is not stored on any server where it could be subject to a data breach), and accounts are pseudo anonymous (they have a username, but require no identifiable information).
 Apps like Slack,  Discord, and even Signal require other account identifiers and store certain authentication information on managed servers.

 ## Designed for Team Collaborations